BrikerMan/HFUTer/Pods/SwiftyStoreKit/README.md

 * [Fresh Snow](https://itunes.apple.com/app/id1063000470) - Colorado Ski Report
 * [Zmeu Grand Canyon](http://grandcanyon.zmeu.guide/) - Interactive hiking map & planner
 * [OB Monitor](https://itunes.apple.com/app/id1073398446) - The app for Texas Longhorns athletics fans
+* [Talk Dim Sum](https://itunes.apple.com/us/app/talk-dim-sum/id953929066) - Your dim sum companion

+A full list of apps is published [on AppSight](https://www.appsight.io/sdk/574154).

 ## License

-Copyright (c) 2015-2017 Andrea Bizzotto bizz84@gmail.com
+Copyright (c) 2015-2018 Andrea Bizzotto bizz84@gmail.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: